|

 White sandwich bread

-piece of white bread and top with another slice.
-Cut off
+Spread onto a piece of white bread and top with another slice.

 1/2 cup chopped celery